-- The Novgorod Kremlin, traditionally known as the Detinets, also contains the oldest palace in Russia.
+- The Novgorod Kremlin contains the oldest palace in Russia.

 - Church of Neredica

 Map of NovgorodLoad map

 Novgorod or it full official name, Veliky Novgorod which means the Great Novgorod, is an oldest city in Russia and the ancient political center of early Russian state, is well located in the middle of popular tourist route of Moscow and St. Petersburg.
 To reach Novgorod, I took a night train from Moscow.
 The train was arrived in early morning; the whole town of Novgorod was still sleeping when I reached the city center.
 After few directions confusing, I finally saw the large red wall complex of the ancient Novgorod Kremlin.
 The towers along the wall were fascinating with fairytales-like turret and in a very good condition.
 Inside the wall, there was a large square with big monument named 'The Millennium of Russia' the monument was full of details of important historical event of this country.